-- Power shutdown() puts the device into a lowest-power shutdown state. - Power_sleep() puts the device into a predefined sleep state.
-See Section 2.3 and Section 3.1.2. - Power_unregisterNotify() unregisters a function from event notification.
+- Power_setDependency() sets a dependency on a manageable resource.
+See Section 3.1.1, Section 3.2.1, and Section 3.1.1. - Power_setPerformanceLevel() transitions the device to a new performance level.
+(MSP432 only) - Power_shutdown() puts the device into a lowest-power shutdown state. - Power_sleep() puts the device into a predefined sleep state.
+See Section 2.4 and Section 3.1.2. - Power_unregisterNotify() unregisters a function from event notification.
 See Section 3.3.7.